New constructions of free products and geodetic Cayley graphs: Abstract

 \section{Abstract}

+A connected graph is called \emph{geodetic} if there is a unique shortest path between each pair of vertices.
 We introduce a systematic method for constructing new presentations of free products that give rise to previously unknown geodetic Cayley graphs.
-Our approach adapts subdivision techniques of Parthasarathy and Srinivasan [J. Combin.
+Our approach adapts subdivision techniques of Parthasarathy and Srinivasan (J. Combin.
 Theory Ser.
-B, 1982], which preserve geodecity at the graph level, to the setting of group presentations and rewriting systems.
-Specifically, given a group $G$ with geodetic Cayley graph with respect to generating set $\Sigma$ and an integer $n$, our construction produces a rewriting system presenting $G \ast F_{n|\Sigma|}$ with geodetic Cayley graph with respect to the new generating set.
+B, 1982), which preserve geodecity at the graph level, to the setting of group presentations and rewriting systems.
+Specifically, given a group $G$ with geodetic Cayley graph with respect to generating set $\Sigma$ and an integer $n$, our construction produces a rewriting system presenting the free product of $G$ with a free group of rank $n|\Sigma|$ with geodetic Cayley graph with respect to a new generating set.
 This framework provides new infinite families of geodetic Cayley graphs and extends the toolkit for investigating long-standing conjectures on geodetic groups.